Osimhen, Nigeria Seek Harmony With Algeria Up Next At AFCON

 That led to talk of a training boycott, but reports on Thursday said the issue had been resolved, with Nigeria Football Federation president Ibrahim Musa Gusau telling ESPN that “payments had been processed”.

-A Nigeria team spokesperson confirmed to AFP that the squad was training as planned in Marrakesh, as Chelle and his players eye a place in the semi-finals.
+A Nigerian team spokesperson confirmed to AFP that the squad was training as planned in Marrakesh, as Chelle and his players eye a place in the semi-finals.